phytooracle/ag2pi_workshop/README.md

 ## Workshop preparation

-- Register for the workshop [here](https://user.cyverse.org/workshops/67).
+- Access the workshop [here](https://user.cyverse.org/workshops/72).
+Log in with your CyVerse username and password.

 - Access your CyVerse virtual machine (VM):
 <p align="center">